 Regarding tea, there are always people who like to compare and tell good or bad.
 For me, each type of tea has its own unique charm, just like the three teas above; they are like the triple merits of human: Shui Xian is the inner beauty, Rou Gui is the outer beauty, and the unpredictable beauty is Da Hong Pao.
 For different people, they are different sense of beauty.

-If you enjoyed this article on tea and caffeine, you might also like to read the following articles:
+If you enjoyed this article, you might also like to read the following articles: